polakowo/vectorbt/README.md

 ![Logo](https://raw.githubusercontent.com/polakowo/vectorbt/master/static/favicon/favicon-128x128.png)

-vectorbt is a backtesting library on steroids - it operates entirely on pandas and NumPy objects, and is accelerated by [Numba](https://github.com/numba/numba) to analyze trading strategies at speed and scale :fire:
+vectorbt is a backtesting library on steroids - it operates entirely on pandas and NumPy objects, and is accelerated by [Numba](https://github.com/numba/numba) to analyze time series at speed and scale :fire:

-In contrast to conventional libraries, vectorbt represents trading data as nd-arrays.
+In contrast to conventional libraries, vectorbt represents any data as nd-arrays.
 This enables superfast computation using vectorized operations with NumPy and non-vectorized but compiled operations with Numba.
 It also integrates [plotly.py](https://github.com/plotly/plotly.py) and [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) to display complex charts and dashboards akin